mazito/encode-club-zk-bootcamp-2024-project/README.md

-# encode-club-zk-bootcamp-2023-feb-homework
+# Encode Club's ZK Feb 2023 Bootcamp - Homework

-Encode Club's ZK Feb 2023 Bootcamp - Homework
+This contains my homework for the Zero Knowledge bootcamp.